brookk16/Nordlander/README.md

 <summary>**Instructions on how to make a free account**</summary>
 <br>

+> Note: Before logging in, the only options available in the top nav are: "Register", "Log in", "Features" and "Cart".
+After logging in, users have access to: "Profile", "Support", "Features" and "Cart".

 1. Click on “Register” in the top navbar
 2. Fill out all the fields in the form
-3. Click on the NAME OF BUTTON
+3. Click on the 'Create account' button
 4. You will now be taken back to the home page, logged in to your free account

 </details>